saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-06-A-Rust-game-developer-enters-a-bar.md

 \- ... uh?<br/>
 \- (Frowns) Well Sir, if you're such a bookworm, there's some guy around the corner who writes that kind of stuff.<br/>
 \- Ok.<br/>
-\- ... and if you want to learn advanced topics like accelerating, that guy provides a reference to another guy...<br/>
+\- ... and if you want to learn advanced topics, like accelerating, that guy provides a reference to another guy...<br/>
 \- Makes sense.<br/>
 \- ... and we have a hotline.<br/>
 \- (Happy) Well, as you said...
 "That's all I need!".
 Wait a second, though... (mumbles)... there's something else here... "not all the accessories are provided"<br/>
 \- Certainly, Sir!
 In order to produce the most advanced car in the world, we don't waste time on useless accessories.
 But clients can fit them on their own, if they wish!<br/>
-\- Well, it's accessories, anyway; fair enough.
+\- Well, it's accessories, anyway...
+Awesome!
 Bye!<br/>
-\- Goodbye sir, enjoy your new car!<br/>
+\- Goodbye Sir, enjoy your new car!<br/>

 Some time after, a friend of Foo, Bar, comes to see him from another country.

 \- Hey man!
-I've heard you've purchased a Lambeviny!
-You lucky bastard.<br/>
+I've heard you've purchased a Lambeviny... you lucky bastard!<br/>
 \- Yeah!
-I'm super excited.<br/>
+I'm super excited!!<br/>
 \- Why don't you take me for a ride?<br/>
 \- Well... it has a small... usability problem.<br/>
 \- Huh?<br/>